Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 - Returns `True` if the specified access is allowed, False otherwise.
 - `os.access()` is often used to check file accessibility rather than just existence.

+## Checking File or Directory Access Permissions

+The objective of the code is to check and print the accessibility and permissions of a specified file or directory (`D:\\OS_Library\\Bilal_Iqbal.accdb`).
+It verifies whether the path exists, and checks if it is readable, writable, and executable.

 ```python
 import os